phiresky/masters-thesis/content/2_preliminaries.md

 acting according to the same policy.

-We thus only consider a subset of Dec-POMDPs, namely those where the agents are homogenous - each agent has the same possible observations and actions.
+We thus only consider a subset of Dec-POMDPs, namely those where the agents are homogenous — each agent has the same possible observations and actions.
 This has also been described as a SwarMDP by
 @{https://dl.acm.org/doi/10.5555/3091125.3091320}.

 We only consider cooperative environments, and we use the same reward function for all agents.
-Real-world multi-agent tasks are usually cooperative since in adversarial environments, one entity would not have control over multiple adversarial parties.
+Real-world multi-agent tasks are usually cooperative since in adversarial environments, where different agents have different goals, one entity would not have control over multiple adversarial parties.

 We focus on global visibility since the additional noise introduced by local observability would be detrimental to the quality of our results.

-For training we use the centralized-learning/decentralized-execution (CLDE) approach - a shared common policy is learned for all agents, but the policy is executed by each agent separately.
+For training, we use the centralized-learning/decentralized-execution (CLDE) approach — a shared common policy is learned for all agents, but the policy is executed by each agent separately.

 PPO and other policy gradient methods are designed for single-agent